Sample Sequence of Courses

 SPPN 650 - Voice Disorders and Treatment (3 Credits)

-This course addresses the nature, etiology, assessment, and diagnosis, as well as treatment procedures for various types of voice disorders.
+This course addresses the nature, etiology, assessment, and diagnosis, as well as treatment procedures, for various types of voice disorders.
 Disorders of children, adolescents, and adults will be studied in detail.
-Included in the discussions will be training techniques for teacher reduction of vocal abuse in the classroom, as well as care of the professional voice.
+Included in the discussions will be training techniques for teacher reduction of vocal abuse in the classroom as well as care of the professional voice.
 Children and adolescents with voice disorders will be considered as voice disorders impact individuals in various educational settings.
 The aspects of respiration, phonation, and resonance in normal and abnormal voice production will be examined.
 Specific instrumentation related to voice assessment will be introduced.
-Professional issues and standards related to the discipline of Speech-Language Pathology, including the scope of practice, ethics, and cultural and linguistic diversity will be addressed.
-General principles of clinical observation, assessment, the establishment of treatment goals, report writing, documentation, and service delivery in various facilities, including educational and medical settings are emphasized.
+Professional issues and standards related to the discipline of Speech-Language Pathology, including the scope of practice, and ethics, are addressed.
+General principles of clinical observation, assessment, the establishment of treatment goals, report writing, documentation, and service delivery in various facilities, including educational and medical settings, are emphasized.

 Prerequisites: SPPN 610, SPPN 611, SPPN 615